timescale/docs/mst/vpc-peering/vpc-peering-aws.md

 ## Before you begin

 *   Set up a VPC peering for your project in MST.
-*   In your AWS console go to `My Account` and make a note of your `account ID`.
+*   In your AWS console, go to `My Account` and make a note of your `account ID`.
-*   In your AWS console go to `Peering connections` find the VPC that you want to connect and make a note of the ID for that VPC.
+*   In your AWS console, go to `Peering connections`, find the VPC that you want to connect, and make a note of the ID for that VPC.

 ## Configuring a VPC peering